 Are you terrified, intimidated, and overwhelmed at the mere thought of decluttering your home?
 Do you let the fear of failure prevent you from even trying?
 Not Anymore!
 Here are some simple decluttering rules that’ll help you declutter successfully regardless of your situation.

+Every clutter situation will be different, and that’s ok.
 There is no ‘one size fits all’ solution for decluttering.
-There are just too many variables.

 Start with the word Clutter.
 Technically, it means a lot of things in disarray.
 Realistically, it can be different things to different people.

 What might be a prized collection to one person is clutter to another.